 Before denying assistance under Article 3, the Central Authority of the Requested State is required to consult with its counterpart in the Requesting State to consider whether assistance can be given subject to such conditions as the Central Authority of the Requested State deems necessary.
-If the Requesting State accepts assistance subject to these conditions, it is required to comply with the conditions.
-If the Central Authority of the Requested State denies assistance, it is required to inform the Central Authority of the Requesting State of the reasons for the denial.
+If the Requesting State accepts assistance subject to these conditions, it is required to comply with them.
+If the Central Authority of the Requested State denies assistance, it is required under Article 3(3) to inform the Central Authority of the Requesting State of the reasons for the denial.

 Article 4 prescribes the form and content of written requests under the Treaty, specifying in detail the information required in each request.
-The article permits other forms of request in emergency situations but requires written confirmation within ten days thereafter unless the Central Authority of the Requested State agrees otherwise.
+A request for assistance must be in writing, except that a request may be accepted in another form in emergency situations, but would require written confirmation within ten days thereafter unless the Central Authority of the Requested State agrees otherwise.

-Article 5 requires the Central Authority of the Requested State to execute the request promptly or to transmit it to the authority having jurisdiction to do so.
-It provides that the competent authorities of the Requested State must do everything in their power to execute a request, and that courts of the Requested State must have authority to issue subpoenas, search warrants, or other orders necessary to execute the request.
-The Central Authority of the Requested State must make all arrangements for and meet the costs of representation of the Requesting State in any proceedings arising out of an assistance request.
+Article 5 concerns execution of requests.
+Article 5(1) requires the Central Authority of the Requested State to execute the request promptly or, where appropriate, to transmit it to the authority having jurisdiction to do so.
+It provides that the competent authorities of the Requested State must do everything in their power to execute a request, and that judicial and other authorities of the Requested State have authority to issue subpoenas, search warrants, or other orders necessary to execute the request.
+Under Article 5(2), the Central Authority of the Requested State must make all arrangements for and meet the costs of representation of the Requesting State in any proceedings arising out of an assistance request.

-Under Article 5(3), requests are to be executed in accordance with the laws of the Requested State except to the extent that the Treaty provides otherwise.
-However, the method of execution specified in the request is to be followed except insofar as it is prohibited by the laws of the Requested State.
-If the Central Authority of the Requested State determines that execution of the request would interfere with an ongoing criminal investigation, prosecution, or proceeding in that State, it may postpone execution or, after consulting with the Central Authority of the Requesting State, impose conditions on execution.
-If the Requesting State accepts assistance subject to conditions, it shall comply with them.
+Article 5(3) provides that requests are to be executed in accordance with the internal laws and procedures of the Requested State except to the extent that the Treaty provides otherwise.
+Procedures specified in the request must be followed except to the extent that those procedures cannot lawfully be followed in the Requested State.
+Under Article 5(4), if the Central Authority of the Requested State determines that execution of a request would interfere with an ongoing criminal investigation, prosecution, or proceeding in that State, it may postpone execution or make execution subject to conditions determined to be necessary after consultations with the Central Authority of the Requesting State.
+If the Requesting State accepts assistance subject to conditions, it must comply with them.

-Article 5(5) further requires the Requested State, if so requested, to use its best efforts to keep confidential a request and its contents, and to inform the Requesting State's Central Authority if the request cannot be executed without breaching confidentiality.
+Article 5(5) further requires the Requested State, if so requested by the Central Authority of the Requesting State, to use its best efforts to keep confidential a request and its contents.
+The Central Authority of the Requested State must inform the Requesting State's Central Authority if the request cannot be executed without breaching such confidentiality.
 This provides the Requesting State an opportunity to decide whether to pursue the request or to withdraw it in order to maintain confidentiality.

-This article additionally requires the Requested State's Central Authority to respond to reasonable inquiries by the Requesting State's Central Authority regarding the status of the execution of a particular request; to report promptly to the Requesting State's Central Authority the outcome of its execution; and, if the request is denied, to inform the Requesting State's Central Authority of the reasons for the denial.
+This article also requires the Requested State's Central Authority to respond to reasonable inquiries by the Requesting State's Central Authority concerning progress toward execution of a particular request; to promptly inform the Requesting State's Central Authority of the outcome of its execution; and, if the request is denied, to inform the Requesting State's Central; Authority of the basis for the denial.